-- Do not leave your washing machine, dishwasher or tumble dryer on whilst on a cycle and go out.
-There are an increasing number of fires being caused by these appliances.
+- Don't leave your washing machine, dishwasher or tumble dryer on a cycle and go out.
+More fires are being caused by these appliances.

-- Use the correct charger for your mobile phone and do not charge it overnight.
+- Use the correct charger for your mobile phone and don't charge it overnight.
 Overheating batteries can catch fire.